quarklang/QUARK/docs/proposal.md

 ```

 ######Variable Declarations
 Variables are declared in an imperative style with dynamic typing.
 There is no need to declare the type of the variable or demarcate a new variable with a keyword.
 The variable name is on the left and it is assigned a value using `=` operator to the result on the right side of the assignment.
-Also, every line ending is indicated by a `;` like in Java or C. We also suggest naming variables using camel case.
+Also, every line ending is indicated by a `;` like in Java or C. We also suggest naming variables using underscores.
 ```
-someVariable = "variable";
+some_variable = "variable";
-someOtherVariable = 10;
+some_other_variable = 10;
 ```

 ######Types